1,000+ Closings 267 Five-Star Reviews FastExpert 2026 Top Agent

 3. Appraisal materially below.
 The buyer may exercise the appraisal contingency and terminate.
 Rare but possible.

-While the appraisal is being completed, the buyer's lender completes underwriting (income verification, employment verification, debt-to-income calculations).
+While the appraisal is being completed, the buyer's lender conducts underwriting (including income and employment verification and debt-to-income calculations).
 Most loans clear by day 21-25.

 Final walk-through and close